 By saying that faith is our act, some fear that we are then saying that faith is a "work."
 What they fail to realize is that there is a difference between an act and a work.
 When the bible condemns "works" as being antithetical to grace, it is not condemning actions as such.
 It is condemning actions that reach within for self-sufficiency and/or self-righteousness.
 All "works" are actions, but not all actions are "works" in that negative sense.

-Faith is our act, but it is an act that reaches out (not within) for righteousness like the hand of a beggar reaches out for the benefits or virtue of another.
-It is the voluntary hand of the heart that desperately reaches out to the seamless garment of Christ's righteousness in order to be made well (see Matt.
+Faith is indeed our act, but it is an act that reaches out (not within) for righteousness like the hand of a beggar reaches out for the benefits or virtue of another.
+It is the voluntary hand-of-the-heart, so to speak, that desperately reaches out to the seamless garment of Christ's righteousness in order to be made well (see Matt.
 9:20-22).

 Last April, I made similar comments on Gene Cook's blog.